samu8991/Modelling_prj/projectI/project_code/report.md

 4. Q computation: it is made through the `init_Q` helper function, but this time is very useful, since its informations will be used for applying the Distribute Iterative Soft Thresholding.
 A sidenote is that `eps` is a number in the range \[0, 1\] which correspond to the percentage for the actual $\epsilon$ in the Q matrix (using uniform weights).
 Specifically is the percentage between 0 and the maximum $\epsilon$ permitted, which is $\frac{1}{max(d_i)}$ where $d_i$ is the in-degree of the i-th sensor.

 9. DIST algorithm: during this cycle, the DIST algorithm is applied to each `x` of each sensor.
 In this code there are checks over the values of x.
-These were added when trying  to aplly the algorithm with more than one measurement per sensor or when the number of sensors is changed.
+These were added when trying  to apply the algorithm with more than one measurement per sensor or when the number of sensors is changed.
 The complete explanation is in the "Extensions" section.
 For each sensor is then computed the average state of the neighbors and the `DIST_step` function is called.
 When the difference of the 1-norm (or 2-norm) average of the vectors is below `stopThreshold` the algorithm stops.
 This is unfeasible in real-life, but it was implemented in this way in order to compare it with the DIST algorithm.

 10. The big difference here is that x does not contain the full history of the x vector, but only the best estimate.
 Furhtermore, x_diff contains only the euclidean norm of `x` for each sensor for each time t.
 Finally, p_bar is computed as the average of the coordinates of all the best estimates.
 Exactly as `IST_step`, `DIST_step` computes the gradient descent with respect to the average state of the neighbors and then applies the soft thresholing operator.